retypeapp/action-build/README.md

       - uses: actions/upload-artifact@v2
         with:
-          path: ${{ steps.build1.outputs.retype-output-root }}/output
+          path: ${{ steps.build1.outputs.retype-output-root }}
 ```

-**Notice:** If only `${{ steps.build1.outputs.retype-output-root }}` is used in **upload-artifact**'s `path` argument, the artifact will include the actual used `retype.json` file during the document build.
-Then the actual web files will be within the artifact's **output/** subdirectory.
-This may be useful for reference on the settings used to build that particular version.

-For more information on uplkoad artifact, see https://github.com/actions/upload-artifact.
+For more information on upload artifact, see https://github.com/actions/upload-artifact.